You need a bunch of Post-its and something to write with.

 As you move the Post-its around, other thoughts, ideas and concerns will come to mind.
 Sometimes it’s best to add notes to existing Post-its, sometimes adding new Post-its is best because you can move them around.
 Don’t try to figure this out in advance and don’t worry if your approach here is inconsistent.
 You will organize in the next step.

-When they don’t fit the objectives and goals:
+When the Post-its do not fit the objectives and goals:

-No matter how well thought-out the objectives and goals were, you may find the brainstormed Post-its don’t quite fit.
-This usually means the objectives or goals weren’t quite right, not the other way around.
+No matter how well considered the objectives and goals were, you may find the brainstormed Post-its don’t quite fit.
+This occurs in two situations:

 Step 3 – Organize, including flow:

-Once you have them all laid out in rough groups, clean up the groupings and make them consistent.
-Then organize the groups into a flow.
-Most people find one of two organization lay-outs work best:
+Once you have the Post-its laid out in rough groups, clean up the groupings and make them consistent, adding or removing Post-its as needed.

-Throughout – physically step back so you can see the whole.
-As needed: Deal with duplicates, move stuff around, remove things…step back again and repeat as needed.
+Throughout this process – physically step back so you can see the whole.
+As needed: deal with duplicates, move stuff around, remove things…step back again and repeat as needed.

-As you organize, you may find some Post-its no longer seem to fit.
-You may find you want to drop some because they’re not priorities.
-Put all of these to one side.
+As you organize, you may find some Post-its no longer seem to fit or no longer seem important.
+Don’t toss these into recycling yet, put them to one side.

 You may also find new thoughts come to mind.
-Add Post-its, or notes to existing ones.
+Add Post-its, or add notes to existing ones.

-If you completed the Post-it method away from your work space you’ll need to transfer the laid-out Post-its or their information onto something.
+We often need to transfer the laid-out Post-its or their content onto something.
 Common options:

 - Stick the Post-its onto paper.
 Flipchart-size paper is perfect but legal and letter-size work, too.
 Layer the Post-its like shingles so they take up less room.

 - Take snapshots.
 Make sure you can read what’s on the Post-its.
-If you have to take several snapshots, number them so you have the flow.
+If you have to take several snapshots, number them so you have the correct order.

 That covers the Post-it method, except to address what to do with all those nifty used stickies: recycle them, of course.